Quantum resources of the steady-state of three coupled qubits: Microscopic versus Phenomenological model: Introduction

 Quantum resources play a fundamental role in new technologies, demonstrating an advantage over classical resources in computational and informational processing protocols.
 One of the most known quantum resources is entanglement~\cite{horodecki2009}, which can be used for tasks such as quantum cryptography~\cite{gisin2002}, randomness generation~\cite{pironio2010}, and quantum metrology~\cite{toth2014}.
 Another important quantum resource is Bell nonlocality~\cite{brunner2014}, identified as a resource for tasks in quantum communication~\cite{buhrman2010} and cryptography~\cite{ekert1991}.
 Most recently, another resource has been identified and it is known as quantum steering~\cite{uola2020}, and it is useful for one-sided device-independent processing in quantum key distribution~\cite{branciard2012} and subchannel discrimination~\cite{piani2015}.
 Although these resources represent different aspects of quantum correlations, in the case of pure states, they are all equivalent.
 However, for mixed states, they respect a hierarchy relation, i.e. not every entangled state is steerable and not every steerable state is Bell nonlocal, and steering lies in between entanglement and Bell nonlocality~\cite{quintino2015}.

 Quantum resources generally fade out due to decoherence effects, but there are some schemes where decoherence can be beneficial.
 In such situations, the steady-state of an open quantum system exhibit the desired quantum resource~\cite{arnese2001,hartmann2006,huelga2012,sauer2014,huang2018}.
 In Ref.~\cite{fischbach2015}, the entanglement between two qubits $A$ and $B$ is enhanced when a third qubit $C$ is symmetrically coupled to both $A$ and $B$ by an Ising interaction.
 Such analysis was performed in the steady-state limit, which was numerically obtained by solving the phenomenological master equation (PME)~\cite{breuer2007}.
-Several investigations have been carried out employing the PME to probe the dynamics of qubits coupled to an environment, {\it e.g.} Ref.~\cite{cattaneo2019} and references therein.
+Several investigations have been carried out employing the PME to probe the dynamics of qubits coupled to an environment, {\it e.g.} Refs.~\cite{cattaneo2019,barranco2017} and references therein.
 The PME describes the nonunitary part of the dissipative dynamics by the sum of terms related to the individual dissipation channel.
 Such a description of decoherence may lead to controversial physical results~\cite{cattaneo2019,werlang14,werlang15,werlang2020,bellomo2020}.
 To correctly describe the dynamics of interacting systems, the microscopic master equation (MME)~\cite{breuer2007,rivas2012} must be used.
 Within this approach, the nonunitary part of the dissipative dynamics is described by global effects, leading to a correct physical description of the nonequilibrium dynamics in open quantum systems.

-In this paper, we compare the results for the quantum resources using both models, the PME and the MME.
-Although some investigations have been carried out recently in the context of nonequilibrium quantum resources employed the MME~\cite{wang2020arxiv}, further discussions are still lacking in the literature.
-We show that the quantum resources obtained from a system of two qubits interacting with a third qubit can exhibit a significant increase when calculated from the steady-state of the MME.
-Moreover, we provide an analytical expression for the quantum resources within the MME approach.
+In this paper, we compare the behavior of different quantum resources using both models, the PME and the MME.
+Although some investigations have been carried out recently in the context of nonequilibrium quantum resources employing the MME~\cite{wang2020arxiv}, further discussions are still lacking in the literature.
+We also want to address the question about the influence of a third qubit on the quantum resources obtained from a system of two coupled qubits interacting with this third qubit.
+Moreover, we provide analytical expressions for the quantum resources within the MME approach showing that the dependence on the system and coupling parameters is quite complicated, but quantum resources are strongly affected due to the presence of the third qubit.